pbklink/motif-core/etc/motif-core.api.md

 export namespace FieldDataTypeModule {
     // (undocumented)
     export function initialiseStatic(): void;
 }

+// Warning: (ae-missing-release-tag) "FieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FieldHasValueScanCondition extends FieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.FieldHasValue;
+}

+// @public (undocumented)
+export namespace FieldHasValueScanCondition {
+    // (undocumented)
+    export function isEqual(left: FieldHasValueScanCondition, right: FieldHasValueScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "FieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FieldScanCondition extends ScanCondition {
+    // (undocumented)
+    readonly fieldId: ScanFormula.FieldId;
+}

+// @public (undocumented)
+export namespace FieldScanCondition {
+    // (undocumented)
+    export function isEqual(left: FieldScanCondition, right: FieldScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "firstDataItemId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)